ezsystems/commerce-documentation/docs/guide/customers/managing_delivery_addresses.md

 ## Update an existing delivery address in NAV

-In order to update an address, the complete data must be sent (changed and unchanged fields), together with the Key value of the last read data.
+Complete data must be sent (changed and unchanged fields) to change the address, together with the Key value of the last read data.
 The Key is a consistency check for the update.
 If the data in NAV changed since it was fetched the last time, the Keys of the update request and in NAV would mismatch and the request fails.
 In that case, the data must be fetched again and the current changes must be merged into the new data from NAV.
-This might need user interaction (i.e. several HTTP requests) and goes beyond the scope of this tutorial.
+This might need user interaction (several HTTP requests).
 After that, the merged data must be sent again in an update request with the new Key.

 ``` php
 // Get the necessary services